 We maintain an ample supply of purified water at the base.
-Bottled water is used for cooking.
-You should also use bottled water for drinking and even for brushing your teeth.
+Purified water is used for cooking.
+You should also use purified water for drinking and even for brushing your teeth.
 Showering water is not purified.
 You should not allow it to enter your mouth.
 The tap water can be used for washing dishes.
 A drop or two of bleach can be added to the rinse water for good sanitation of dishes.
 Since the local people can't drink the water either, all reputable restaurants use purified water.
 It's advised you bring a good water bottle for refilling.

 Will I need electrical adapters?

 The base is wired with standard US-type outlets.
 Electricity is supplied at 110 volts, 60 cycles, so electrical adapters are not necessary.

 There is washer and dryer at the base, which the groups are able to use, at the cost of two (2) dollars per load (one dollar for washing and one dollar for drying).

 Will I be able to check my e-mail at the base?

 The base is equipped with Wi-Fi.
 Only at the request of the Team Leader, it will be given out to the mission team.

 Because we are located in a residential neighborhood with close proximity to our neighbors, groups need to be inside the base and quiet after 10:00 PM.
 This is not bedtime; just inside- the base quiet time.

 Please do not bring expensive jewelry that may be lost or stolen.